karthik-k11/VisionType-AI/README.md

     * **Save:** Click the purple `SAVE` button to export your text to `my_notes.txt`.
 ## ⚙️ Configuration

-You can customize the keyboard's behavior by modifying the `SETTINGS` section at the top of `main.py`:
+Customize the keyboard's behavior by modifying the `SETTINGS` section at the top of `main.py`:

 ```python
 # main.py